g8kig/DX-FT8-Transceiver-Source-Code_V2/README.md

 ## Version 2 of the DX_FT8 Firmware is the result of 12 months of user collaboration which offers a great FT8 Experience.

 ### The DX_FT8 Transciver Project was introduced in September 2024 by Barb WB2CBA and Charley W5BAA and is based on the STM32F746 Disco Board
 ### From the start, this project was Open Source for both the hardware and software.
-By making it Open Source the operation of the transceiver and its usefullness has been greatly improved.
+By making it Open Source the operation of the transceiver and its usefullness have been greatly improved.
 ### To date, the firmware has undergone 13 Revisions.
-The present the firmware is by and away a great improvement over out initial offering; thus we are establishing a Version 2.0 of the firmware.
+The present the firmware is by far and away a great improvement over our initial offering; thus we are establishing a Version 2.0 of the firmware.
 ###
 ## Contibutors to the firmware include:
 ### - Our Users, who politely pointed out how FT8 really works.